EmreDay1/AtlasGPT/README.md

 # Map_GPT
 A nlp model which creates maps from prompts!
 The nlp is custom built, not based on a large language model.
-Accepted to TÜBİTAK 2204-A Istanbul-Europe Region Finals.
+Invited to TÜBİTAK 2204-A Istanbul-Europe Region Finals.